PouyaKhn/AITrendTracker/README.md

 - **START**: Runs the pipeline in the background as a separate process
 - **STOP**: Terminates the running pipeline
-- **Auto-Refresh**: Automatically refreshes every 10 seconds when pipeline is running, 5 minutes when stopped
+- **Auto-Refresh**: Automatically refreshes when pipeline completes each batch run (every 2 hours in continuous mode)
 - **Language Selection**: Switch between English and Danish interface using flag icons
 - **Admin Login**: Access admin controls by clicking the login button (requires ADMIN_USERNAME and ADMIN_PASSWORD)
 - **Database Management**: Clear database functionality available in admin panel